populationgenomics/team-docs/reproducible_analyses.md

 We'd like to be able to reproduce analysis results easily.
 While that's not always fully achievable, the strategies below help significantly.
-Note that this only about analyses run on *production* data, not the development and testing of new code.
+Note that this is only about analyses run on *production* data, not the development and testing of new code.

 1.  *Only run code that has been committed to a repository.*

-    If locally changed code is used to produce analyses results, those results can't be reproduced if the local changes get lost.
+    If locally changed code is used to produce analysis results, those results can't be reproduced if the local changes get lost.
 To avoid this problem, the [analysis runner](https://github.com/populationgenomics/analysis-runner)
     fetches pipelines from GitHub repositories only.